ncatlab/nlab-content/pages/2083.md

 The older term __group with operators__ is traditionally used for $\Omega$-groups when only unary operations are considered (as in the case of modules).

+[[Philip Higgins]] discussed a more general notion of $\Omega$-group: a group $G$ endowed with a set $\Omega$ of finitary operations satisfying the condition that the neutral element of the group should form a one-element subalgebra.
+$\Omega$-groups in the sense of Higgins form a [[protomodular category]], which is not in general strongly protomodular.
+A counterexample is provided by the category of digroups, i.e. sets with two group group structures that share the same neutral element.

-[[Philip Higgins]]  discussed a more general notion of $\Omega$-group, and Grace Orzech introduced an notion of extension in a special related setting known as a [[category of interest]].
+Grace Orzech introduced an notion of extension in a special related setting known as a [[category of interest]].

 ## Remarks